learningDane/uninotes/content/file/Network Applications.md

 if we suppose $\sum u_i = N * \overline u$, we have $\lim{N \to \infty} \quad N*F / (u_s + \sum u_i= \frac{F}{u}$.

 So client-server scales linearly with $N$, and instead peer-to-peer tends to a limited number.
-## 3.4 BitTorrent
+## 3.3 BitTorrent
-The file that needs to be transferred gets divide into 256Kb chunks, and the peers in the torrent send and receive these chunks.
+The file that needs to be transferred gets divide into 256Kb chunks, and the peers in the **torrent** send and receive these chunks.

 >**Torrent**: group of peers exchanging chunks of a file.
- **tracker**: tracks peers participating in the torrent.
+ **tracker**: node that tracks peers participating in the torrent.
  **Torrent Server:** server that knows the IPs of the trackers.

+Peers may discover other peers by trackers, DHT (distributed hash table), or PEX (peer exchange).

 Chunks don't even get transferred sequentially, every chunk has an ID so the entire file gets rebuilt by the asking peer once every chunk has arrived.

+While a peer is download chunks it also upload already downloaded chunks then, when it has every chunk, it may leave or remain in the torrent.
-### 3.4.1 Entering a Torrent
+### 3.3.1 Entering a Torrent
 1. Alice contacts the torrent Server and gets the IP of the tracker.
 2. Alice contacts the tracker and asks to be included in the torrent.
 3. The tracker adds Alice to the list of peers participating to the torrent and then sends the list to Alice.